jul0105/last-byte.github.io/_posts/2019-10-24-tactical-debriefing1.md

 <br>
 <br>
 ## Chaining it all together
 Ok, we have seen all this cool techniques and tools (that everyone knew and I did not...) and now it's the time to see how I chained them together.
 First thing, the C2 server.
 I created an instance of Covenant on my server at c2.notso.pro and I setup OpenVPN to connect to the lab.
-After fully compromising the first machine in the DMZ I decided to use it as pivot inside the network, so I setup SSHuttle to access the internal network and remote port forwarding to
+After fully compromising the first machine in the DMZ I decided to use it as pivot inside the network, so I setup SSHuttle to access the internal network and remote port forwarding to route grunt traffic from the internal network through the pivot and to my C2 server.
+This is the diagram of the infrastructure:

 ![finaldiagram]({{site.baseurl}}/img/finaldiagram.png)